dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/06/25
+Similar to code navigation to the previous/next word being really useful (it should be the default!), it feels like something is missing for moving vertically 🤔 Because going up/down one line is too slow, up/down method is too fast, up/down a page is too unstructured.

 #### 2024/06/24
 Arguably, for code navigation instead of left/right moving to the previous/next character, the default should be previous/next word instead.
 I have happily used it for years (with an alternative alt+ijkl layout).
 How is that not a thing in every talk about developer productivity?